LOI & Lease Negotiation: Protecting EBITDA, Exit Value, and Founder Equity

 • Make sure the contingency language covers both delay and denial

-• Do not let the rent clock start before the project is actually feasible
+• Don't let the rent clock start before the project is actually feasible

-This clause determines who maintains the HVAC units and who pays if they fail and need replacement.
+What it is.
+The HVAC clause determines who maintains the units and who pays if they fail and need replacement.

-Founders often accept HVAC language that sounds harmless because it is buried in the repair section.
-But healthcare operations are highly sensitive to mechanical performance, and older rooftop units can fail at the worst possible time.
-If the lease pushes replacement responsibility to the tenant, one aging unit can become a five-figure surprise.
+Why it matters.
+Founders often accept HVAC language that sounds harmless because it's buried in the repair section.
+But healthcare operations are highly sensitive to mechanical performance, and older rooftop units fail at the worst possible time.
+If the lease pushes replacement responsibility to the tenant, one aging unit becomes a five-figure surprise — unexpected capital expenditure on a building you don't own.

 What to negotiate